trueluk/FosCamcorder.js/README.md

     config.save_location = "./";

+3. Change your smtp settings to receive email updates when a camera goes offline.

-3. Run the script (use nohup to ensure the process continues after your session ends):
+4. Run the script (use nohup to ensure the process continues after your session ends):

     nohup node FosCamcorder.js > /dev/null 2>&1 &